adamfowleruk/mljs/tutorials/999-samples.md

 [Back to All Tutorials list](tutorial-all.html)
 # Core API Samples

+*** WARNING ALL THE BELOW ARE DEPRECATED TUTORIAL FILES ***

 Below are all the functions available in the public core API.
 Private API and internal methods are not covered.
 See the raw JS files for code comments on these.
 For details on the Browser Widget UI libraries, see the <a href="Widget-Api">Widget Api</a> page.

 ##Conventions used in this document
-Any variable with _opt in the name is optional.
+Any variable with \_opt in the name is optional.
 You can either not provide a value or provide undefined. mljs will introspect other variables to correctly deduce the required function.
 E.g. if no docuri_opt provided by callback_opt should be - if docuri_opt is a function, mljs correctly sets callback_opt to this.

 ##Function categories